PlatinumCD/analog-library/README.md

-# Analog Matrix-Vector Multiplication Project
+# Analog MVM Library

-This project provides an implementation of an Analog Matrix-Vector Multiplication (MVM) library, including classes and methods to manage matrices and vectors, quantize and dequantize their values, and perform MVM operations on a specified hardware infrastructure.
+This project provids an implementation of an Analog Matrix-Vector Multiplication (MVM) library, including classes and methods to manage matrices and vectors, quantize and dequantize their values, and perform MVM operations on a specified hardware infrastructure.

 ## Overview